 Source Name Source Water Type

-WELL #2 Ground Water
+WELL #1 - NORTH Ground water

-WELL #3 - SOUTHERNMOST WELL Ground Water
+WELL #2 - SOUTHEAST Ground water

-WELL#1 Ground Water
+WELL #3 - SOUTHERNMOST Ground water

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: